 What exactly does this mean?
 As your family begins to anticipate the trip, you start to enter the “all worry zone,” which includes phrases like, “Did I remember to stop the mail?” or “Did I pay that bill?” or “I hope I don’t forget to pack [fill in the blank].”
 Your family relies on you heavily to have everything in order so they can simply get in the car and go, but do they realize just what it is that you do to make your vacation a reality?
 Probably not.

 For me personally, I dread the night before vacation.
 I can never get to bed at a normal hour because I am tying up loose ends around the house and for work, but to make it worse, I know I won’t be able to sleep.
 I usually wake up a good 1-2 hours BEFORE the alarm clock goes off.
 I then try to function on very little sleep, lots of caffeine, and I feel grouchy at the beginning of my vacation.

 Is there a way to not feel travel anxiety?
-Absolutely!
-Here are 5 quick tips to help reduce some of the stress and anxiety associated with traveling.
+Certainly, some people choose to Click here to find options to lessen it, but here are 5 quick tips to help reduce some of the stress and anxiety associated with traveling.